-C. The process for selecting a proposal that involves a less costly technology that may not meet the definition of Reliable Broadband
+C. The process for selecting a proposal that involves a less costly technology that may not meet the definition of Reliable Broadband case basis after the completion of both waves of application and negotiations with providers.

-The IOB may select a non-reliable solution if it is the best available solution given the funding available (that is, if there are no priority broadband /non-priority broadband applications below the EHCPLT).
-The state will evaluate non-reliable solutions on a case-by-case basis after the completion of both waves of application and negotiations with providers.
 As described in Req.
 2.4.1, 2.4.2, 2.4.9, the review and selection process of applications will strictly follow the prioritization framework specified by the BEAD NOFO, with priority broadband project receiving highest priority, non-priority reliable project next, and unreliable broadband project receiving lowest priority.